mk-dev-1/ipapi/README.md

 **Please note the following important information**

 - We are not associated with IP-API.com in any way.
 This plugin is simply a wrapper around the API provided by IP-API.com.
 We do not assume any liability that may arise from using this plugin or the IP-API.com.
-- Please note that the free version of IP-API.com's IP Geolocation API is limited to 45 requests per IP and hour and uses HTTP (**not** HTTP**S**) and may not be used for commercial purposes.
+- Please note that the free version of IP-API.com's IP Geolocation API is limited to 45 requests per IP and minute and uses HTTP (**not** HTTP**S**) and may not be used for commercial purposes.
 Usage for commercial purposes requires a pro license.
 - Please make sure to read up on the full terms of use and up-2-date API specifications directly at https://ip-api.com.